Make investing decisions faster and easier using Finance Bubbles

 Research Insights

-Research uncovered motivations relevant to finance users that can be solved by this feature
+Research uncovered needs of users that can be solved by this feature

 Buy low and sell high